Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Introduction

 A general framework for modeling the intelligence of communication systems which serve humans is proposed in \cite{huang2016system}.
 The author defines intelligence in terms of predicting and serving human demands in advance.
 However, the work in \cite{huang2016system} does not account for the cognitive limitations of a human brain.
 Moreover, demand prediction, as done in \cite{huang2016system}, will not be sufficient to capture the full spectrum of the human user limitations and behavior.
 By being aware of brain limitations of each user, the network can provide a unique experience for each user and optimize its performance.
 For example, an increase in the delay of a wireless system may have different effects on the QoE perceived by different human users.
 In particular, such different delay perceptions can potentially be exploited by the cellular network to minimize power consumption and reduce the amount of wasted resources.
-To our best knowledge, no existing work has studied the impact of such disparate brain delay perceptions on wireless resource allocation.
+To our best knowledge, no existing work has studied the impact of such disparate brain delay perceptions on wireless resource allocation. systems. {Furthermore, none of the prior studies on systems with humans-in-the-loop in other fields \cite{reviewer3Cybernetics} and \cite{reviewer4ImagePro} have analyzed the human brain limitations.}